MiSight Contact Lenses For Myopia Management

 This is due in part to changing lifestyles, with children spending less time outdoors and more time focusing on close objects like digital screens.
 The long-term risks associated with myopia progression pose a serious public health challenge, and the World Health Organization and other international health bodies and NGOs have already added myopia to the agenda of serious concerns.

 The goal in myopia management is to reduce abnormal eye growth and elongation.
 Once a child is diagnosed with myopia, eye doctors typically prescribe eyeglasses or standard contact lenses.
 While these help the child see better, they cannot slow myopia’s progression.
-By using the most advanced myopia management methods — like MiSight contact lenses — Dr. Carole Burns can help your child slow the progression of myopia and limit the risks of vision-robbing eye diseases later in life.
+By using the most advanced myopia management methods — like MiSight contact lenses — our doctors can help your child slow the progression of myopia and limit the risks of vision-robbing eye diseases later in life.

 What are MiSight Contact Lenses?